MarinoLinic/podcasts/Original_Notes/David Betz - Will Civil Unrest Come to the West.md

-Here are detailed notes from the discussion with Professor David Betts (King’s College London) regarding his thesis on the potential for civil war in the West.
+Here are detailed notes from the discussion with Professor David Betz (King’s College London) regarding his thesis on the potential for civil war in the West.

 Rating: 5
 Date: `28 Oct 2025`